richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 ### Distribution

-Some users may want to use your resource without using the entire deploy script.
-To account for this, you should encourage them to use `loadstring-HttpGet` syntax to load your module.
+Some users may want to use your project without saving the entire deploy script.
+To account for this, you should encourage them to use the `loadstring-HttpGet` pattern to run your project's **deploy script**.

 Loading your module through an HTTP request may seem counterproductive, but it's much easier to manage when working with a single-file project.
 Thus, you should provide additional code that looks something like this: